Diego377/Backtrack-Backjumping/README.md

 ### Least Constrained value
 This heuristic is used to order the values of the domains of the neighbors so that we get how many of them are consistent.
+For this experiment we introduce 2 speakers manually, they're neighbors between them and we have assigned 3 times to the first one.

 ### Running the program
 To run the program open a new terminal and type **"python menu.py"** and the menu should appear.
 Then you can either add some speakers on your own with option 1 or you can load them from the json file with option 6.
 Then you can choose any other option to see how it works.